Aeration

 diffusers require at least .5 CFM for operation.

-compressor or 1 3/4HP rotary vane.
-Making the wrong choice at this
+1 3/4HP rotary vane.
+Making the wrong choice at this stage can mean

-stage can mean burning out a compressor and losing a lot of time and
+burning out a compressor and losing a lot of time and money in the

 If you